Opserva-io/auth-rs/docs/API.md

 ### Register

 Registering an account will create a new account and provide it with the default role.
+Passwords will be hashed using argon2 and a custom salt.

 #### Request